kcmerrill/VitaminC/README.md

 ![Debug Mode](https://raw.githubusercontent.com/kcmerrill/VitaminC/master/vitaminc/demo/VitaminC_DebugMode.png)

 ######Side Note
 It's an early version prototype that will have quite a few bugs.
 If you see any please feel free to do a PR and I'd be happy to merge them in.

-###Side Note
-It's an early version prototype that will have quite a few bugs.
-If you see any please feel free to do a PR and I'd be happy to merge them in.
+I realize the irony in that there are not tests as of yet.
+Because it's such an early versioned prototype, I'll be adding them sooner rather than later.

 ###Installation Instructions
 - Either clone or download the Vitamin C repository to your machine where your code is located.